Qiskit/documentation/docs/tutorials/assets/nuclear_sqd_pooled/fortran/README.md

 This is the Fortran companion to [Pooled sample-based quantum diagonalization of a nuclear Hamiltonian](https://quantum.cloud.ibm.com/docs/en/tutorials/nuclear_sqd_pooled).
 It builds an ensemble of excitation circuits, samples determinants on IBM Quantum&reg; hardware, filters them by nuclear symmetries, and diagonalizes the Hamiltonian in the selected subspace.

 Aaryav Mishra developed this application in [qiskit-fortran PR #26](https://github.com/Qiskit/qiskit-fortran/pull/26).
-The Fortran sources and interaction data here are copied from the merged revision [`f0561fa030ca2875d5117cc1c7648210b8ec6d1e`](https://github.com/Qiskit/qiskit-fortran/tree/f0561fa030ca2875d5117cc1c7648210b8ec6d1e/applications/nuclear_shell).
+The Fortran sources and interaction data here are based on the merged revision [`f0561fa030ca2875d5117cc1c7648210b8ec6d1e`](https://github.com/Qiskit/qiskit-fortran/tree/f0561fa030ca2875d5117cc1c7648210b8ec6d1e/applications/nuclear_shell).
 They retain the upstream copyright notices and [Apache 2.0 license](LICENSE.txt).
+This companion includes corrections to interaction mass scaling and antisymmetrized pair-exchange phases.
 The CMake setup and documentation are adapted for this directory in Qiskit/documentation.
 Future updates should identify the upstream revision and revalidate the build.

-The upstream `tutorial.ipynb` contains Python code; the reviewed Python notebook remains the platform tutorial.
-This companion consists of the Fortran application and the instructions on this page.
+The platform tutorial contains the Python implementation.
+This companion contains the Fortran application and its build and run instructions.

 ## Build